Apple scraps plan for €850m data centre in Athenry

 Minister expresses disappointment at decision taken due to planning delays

-Apple is not going to proceed with a planned €850 million data centre in Athernry due to planning delay decisions, it has been confirmed.
+Tech giant Apple has said it is not going to proceed with a planned €850 million data centre in Athernry, Co Galway due to planning delay decisions.

-The decision comes ahead of a Supreme Court hearing in Dublin on Thursday morning to hear an appeal aimed at overturning An Bord Pleanála’s approval of the first phase of the facility.
+The decision came ahead of a Supreme Court hearing in Dublin on Thursday to hear an appeal aimed at overturning An Bord Pleanála’s approval of the first phase of the facility.

 “Several years ago we applied to build a data centre at Athenry.
 Despite our best efforts, delays in the approval process have forced us to make other plans and we will not be able to move forward with the data centre.
 While disappointing, this setback will not dampen our enthusiasm for future projects in Ireland as our business continues to grow,” Apple said in a statement.